joshbegley/nyt-latest/previous.md

 `A weeklong hearing disclosed new details about Charlie Kirk’s assassination and the ensuing investigation.
 A judge will decide later this year if Tyler Robinson, 23, will stand trial for the killing.`\
 https://www.nytimes.com/2026/07/10/us/charlie-kirk-shooting-hearing.html

-**Maine Democrats Eyeing Late July Convention to Pick Platner Replacement**\
+**Maine Democrats Announce July 25 Convention to Pick Platner Replacement**\
-`With plans still being finalized, officials are discussing a convention some time during the weekend of July 25-26 and are weighing options for choosing delegates.`\
+`The gathering will take place in Bangor, the state party announced.`\
 https://www.nytimes.com/2026/07/10/us/maine-democrats-platner-replacement-convention.html

 **ICE Killing in Houston Puts Focus on Surge in Immigration Arrests**\